netbox-community/netbox-plugin-tutorial/tutorial/step01-initial-setup.md

 ### Create `__init__.py`

 The `PluginConfig` class holds all the information needs to know about our plugin to install it.
-First, we'll create a subdirectory to hold out plugin's Python code, as well as an `__init__.py` file to hold the `PluginConfig` definition.
+First, we'll create a subdirectory to hold our plugin's Python code, as well as an `__init__.py` file to hold the `PluginConfig` definition.

 ```bash
 $ mkdir netbox_access_lists